 Recipe FAQs

 Trifle doesn’t necessarily have to have jelly in it.
 It all depends on your personal preferences and the type of trifle that you’re preparing.
-In this trifle recipe, the angel food cake is spread with a layer of strawberry or raspberry jam and layered throughout the dish for a sweet and fruity burst of flavour.
+In this trifle recipe, the angel food cake is spread with a layer of strawberry or raspberry jam and layered throughout the dish for a sweet and fruity burst of flavor.
 You could also add a layer of jelly instead of the jam if preferred.

 Sometimes a trifle might go watery if the custard is too runny.
 Be sure to cook the custard until it’s thick enough that it coats a spoon and allow it to further thicken in the fridge before adding it to the trifle to prevent the trifle from becoming watery.

-Recipe variations
+Recipe Variations

 - To make lower in sugar: Use powdered stevia in the custard layer instead of white sugar.
-Try a lower sugar icing sugar alternative to reduce the sugar content of the whipped cream.
+Try a lower sugar icing sugar alternative to reduce the sugar content of the whipped heavy cream.

-- 3-Ingredient No Bake Cheesecake Cups
+- 3-Ingredient Protein Cheesecake

-- Almond Flour Shortbread Cookies
+- Healthy Shortbread Cookies

-- Vegan Thumbprint Cookies
+- Peanut Butter Thumbprint Cookies with Jam

 - Peppermint Cheesecake Bites

 Did you make this recipe?
-Scroll down to leave a rating and review!
+Scroll down to leave a star rating and review!

 Ingredients